Living with dementia as a younger person

 For more information on this see Sex, intimacy and dementia.

-Some couples may find that their relationship has changed during the time it has taken to get a diagnosis.
-Issues with their relationship may have been what led them to the doctor in the first place.
-When one partner receives a diagnosis of dementia it means the couple will need to review how things currently work in their relationship and what changes are needed.
+Issues with their relationship may have been what leads some couples to the doctor in the first place.
+When one partner receives a diagnosis of dementia it means the couple will need to think about how things currently work in their relationship and what changes are needed.
 As the person’s dementia progresses, more changes and adaptations will be necessary.

 Younger people with dementia are more likely to have dependent children, and dementia can have a huge impact on them and their family relationships.
 It can be hard to explain to children what the diagnosis means and how it might impact the family.
 It’s important to try and be honest with children, listen to their concerns and feelings and make time to answer any questions they have.

 If the person has (or thinks they have) a genetic form of dementia, that can have a huge impact on their relationship with their children.
 They and their children may have questions about genetic testing and whether they should have it.
 The person may feel guilty about putting their children at risk.
 Children may be angry or unsure how to process this information.
 It’s really important that the family have access to appropriate support and counselling to deal with this.
-For more information see Types of genetic testing.

 Find out more